Balistes polylepis: Distribution and habitat

 Balistes polylepis is found in the Eastern Pacific Ocean from northern California south to central Chile, and on the islands offshore from there including the Revillagigedo Islands, Cocos Island, Malpelo Island and the Galápagos Islands.
 It occurs as a vagrant in Hawaii, although it may be in the process of colonising that archipelago, and in 1999 it was recorded in the Marquesas Islands.
-It is found in on rocky reefs, slopes with boulders and nearby areas of sand at depsth between 3 and 50 m.
+It is found in on rocky reefs, slopes with boulders and nearby areas of sand at depths between 3 and 50 m.

 Behavior

 Balistes polylepis are demersal as adults and pelagic as juveniles.
 The diet of this fishes comprises sea urchins, crustaceans and mollusks.